Read about VALA’s 2018/2019 financial year activities in the annual President’s report, Treasurer’s report and AGM powerpoint presentation.

 $ value of membership in FY2013/14 = $33,090

-At 31 March 2018 VALA had retained cash holdings ($171,627) which will fund foreseeable operational costs over the next twelve months.
-Committee will review the cash situation in August with a view to reinvesting an appropriate portion of these holdings.
+At 31 March 2019 VALA had retained cash holdings ($178,284) which will fund foreseeable operational costs particularly relating to Conference over the next twelve months.

-- Audit for the year ended 31 March 2018 was successfully completed by McLean Delmo Bentleys.
+- Audit for the year ended 31 March 2019 was successfully completed by McLean Delmo Bentleys Audit PL.

-- Regular financial advice regarding VALA investments was provided by Morrows Private Wealth Pty Ltd.
+- Regular financial advice regarding VALA investments was provided by Morrows.